veerjain-1/PaySplitApp/README.md

-For any questions or inquiries, please contact me at jainveer321@gmail.com
+For any questions or inquiries, please contact me at jainveer321@gmail.com or jain621@purdue.edu